The Early Years

 The PlayStation Era and Beyond

-By the mid-90's, the 32 and 64-bit systems had begun to arrive and Square began planning an epic 3d Final Fantasy to accompany the shift forward in technology.
+By the mid-90s, the 32 and 64-bit systems had begun to arrive and Square began planning an epic 3d Final Fantasy to accompany the shift forward in technology.
 They disputed Nintendo's decision to stick with a cartridge based console which eventually caused them to end their long-term relationship with the company in favor of Sony Playstation's disc-based system in 1996.
-When Final Fantasy VII was released, it would break sales records and become the highest selling Final Fantasy to date, receiving universal critical acclaim.
+When Final Fantasy VII was released, it broke sales records and became the highest selling Final Fantasy to date, receiving universal critical acclaim.

-Although primarely known for there RPGs during the Playstion 1 and into the Playstation 2 era the company began slowly branching into other genres.
-Tobal No 1 was Square's foray into fighting games, and it was followed by Bushido Blade 1 and Bushido Blade 2 released in 1997 and 98 respectively.
-Still Square's bread and butter was still RPGs and they released some of there best known ones during this period.
-Apart from the Final Fantasy series, Square also released the fan favoroates Xenogear during this time which was seen as somewhat contreversial due to some of the overtones presented in game.
-With the PS2 Square continued to focus on expanding there output releasing the racing game Driving Emotion Type S as well as the beat em up The Bouncer., both of which were poorly recieved by critics.
+Although primarely known for their RPGs during the PlayStation and into the PlayStation 2 era, the company began slowly branching into other genres.
+Tobal No 1 was Square's foray into fighting games, and it was followed by Bushido Blade (1997) and Bushido Blade 2 (1998).
+Still, Square's bread and butter was RPGs and they released some of their best known during this period.
+In addition to the Final Fantasy series, Square also released the fan-favorite Xenogears, garnering controversy due to some of the themes of the game.
+With the PlayStation 2, Square continued to focus on diversifying their output, releasing the racing game Driving Emotion Type S as well as the beat 'em up The Bouncer, both of which were poorly received by critics.

-Also, talks began between Square and long running RPG rival Enix over a merger between the two companies however the huge financial failure that was the CG movie " Final Fantasy: The Spirits Within" caused Enix to delay the talks.
-Eventually, on April 1, 2003, the two companies joined to form Square Enix.
+During this time, talks began between Square and long running RPG rival Enix over a merger between the two companies.
+Though the financial failures of Square's foray into film Final Fantasy: The Spirits Within caused Enix to delay the talks, the two companies joined to form Square Enix on April 1, 2003.